17 Feb Registration for Academics

 - Designing experiments and/or devices used in experiments

-- Installation, use and/or operation of hazardous (high risk) plant and infrastructure
+- Installation, use and/or operation of plant and infrastructure

-The abovementioned example activities, if not done correctly and compentently, can adversely impact others (students, researchers, the public).
-The abovementioned example activities potentially require the application of engineering principals and data to an engineering service and should be carried out by a qualified and competent person.
+The abovementioned example activities, if not done correctly and competently, can adversely impact others (students, researchers, the public).
+The abovementioned example activities potentially require the application of engineering principles and data to an engineering service and should be carried out by a qualified and competent person.

 The Professional Engineers Act 2002